MagnusRichert/ASAPR/README.md

 ### Bill of Materials

-- 3D-Printer (preferrably with autoleveling sensor)
-- 7mm wrench
-- Luer Lock adapter with M6 thread
-- tip for Luer Lock adapter
+The used Materials including a short discription of each component can be found above in the BOM.xlsx file

 ### Preparation of Printer

 In this chapter all necessary steps to prepare the printer are discussed.

-#### Replace the nozzle

-The first step is to remove the nozzle of the old printer with a 7mm wrench.
-Afterwards screw in the Luer Lock adapter that will be used to hold the tips.

 #### Level the printbed (Not needed with autoleveling)

 To level the printbed first home the printer.
 Then disable the motors so you can freely slide the printhead in the XY-plane.
-Now slide a sheet of paper between your adapter in the printhead and and your printbed.
+Now slide a sheet of paper between your nozzle in the printhead and and your printbed.
 Visit every corner respectively and tighten/release the screws until you feel a bit of resistance.
 The amount of resistance should be the same for each corner.
 You can also level the bed by eye so that the distance between the adapter and the printbed is the same for each corner.
 The actual distance between insert and bed is not important it just has to be consistant.